kenanmorani/COV19D/README.md

 ## The codes
 The codes develop deep learning classification models and Transfer Learning Based Classification Models:
 ### 1. Deep Learning CLassification Models:
-*A)* The Code '3D_Image_Classification_binary_cross_loss.ipynb' introduces a CNN model solution for COVID-19 diagnosis from CT-Scan images.
+*A)* A CNN model solution for COVID-19 diagnosis from CT-Scan images.
+Code:D_Image_Classification_binary_cross_loss.ipynb'.
-<br /> *B)* The code '3D_Image_Classification.ipynb' introduces a classification method based on a CNN model with Macro f1 as a loss function.
+<br /> *B)* A classification method based on a CNN model with Macro f1 as a loss function.
+COde: 3D_Image_Classification.ipynb'.
-<br /> *C)* The code '3D_Image_Classification_with_Modified_UNET_Architecture.ipynb' introduces a classification solution by a deep learning model, which is a modification of UNET model architecture.
+<br /> *C)* A classification solution by a deep learning model, which is a modification of UNET model architecture.
+COde: 3D_Image_Classification_with_Modified_UNET_Architecture.ipynb
 <br/><br/>

 ### 2. Transfer Learning Based Classification Models:
-*A)* The code 'Transfer_Learning_VGG16_RF.ipynb' introduces a transfer learning method using VGG16 model for feature exctraction followed by Random Forest  classifier to take the final classification dicision.
+*A)* A transfer learning method using VGG16 model for feature exctraction followed by Random Forest classifier to take the final classification dicision.
+Transfer_Learning_VGG16_RF.ipynb